 The world of auto insurance has been transforming at pace with auto technology for some years, creating new models that utilize insurtech solutions.
 Insurers are taking advantage of the many new and innovative features in cars and smartphones to create ultra-personalized, insurance products for consumers.
 One exciting example of a new consumer-focused product is the much fairer “pay per mile” format of calculating monthly insurance costs for the consumer.
 It relies on distance and time spent on the road rather than excel calculations that fit a standard “one size fits all” price model - which in actuality, doesn’t fit many.

-The movement towards usage-based insurance has been picking up momentum for some years.
+The pivot towards usage-based insurance has been picking up momentum for some years.
 It has been led by auto insurance startups such as Metromile and propelled forward by the COVID-19 pandemic which has seen cars spending long periods of idle time in garages and parking lots.
 This new reality has made it increasingly difficult for consumers to stomach paying for insurance if their car isn’t being used.
 To top it off, with many people furloughed, car expenses have become a lesser priority than Netflix subscriptions.
 Hit with the same situation as insurers, car makers followed suit offering pay as you go models.
 Toyota partnered with Nationwide's SmartMile, Ford Motor partnered with Allstate’s Milewise, and Porsche has partnered with Mile Auto to offer usage-based insurance.

 Traditional auto insurance companies have also been quick to adapt to usage-based plans.
 Japan’s Tokio Marine has partnered with Metromile and Zurich partnered with By Miles to offer this consumer-friendly model.

 However, traditional auto insurance companies face another hurdle.
 From a consumer, and particularly millennial viewpoint, traditional insurance companies may have felt stand-offish, and the process of getting auto insurance a necessary evil.
 It was more about knowing that you need one legally rather than knowing what each clause actually means and how they work to serve the consumer.
 As a result, auto insurance companies are working even harder to transform the process.
-Insurers are partnering with startups and tech companies in an effort to make the purchasing and claims process more comprehensive for consumers and more seamless overall.
+Insurers are partnering with tech companies in an effort to make the purchasing and claims process more comprehensive for consumers and more seamless overall.

 For example, Israeli Harel Insurance was the first to launch an insurance product that assesses drivers in real-time by offering a consumer-facing mobile app, and a small tracking device inside the vehicle.